 Julien Frydman, Director of Paris Photo, Grand Palais, Paris

 Just six months in to the role of Director of Paris Photo on the move of Paris Photo from the Carrousel du Louvre to the Grand Palais, the year before the inaugural launch of Paris Photo Los Angeles at Parmount Studios,

-Pippa Jane Wielgos speaks to Julien Frydman on his new role and 'photography now'.
+Pippa Jane Wielgos speaks to Julien Frydman in Paris prior to the opening of Paris Photo 2011 on his new role as director and 'photography now'.

 PJW: How will Paris Photo be different this year and what key themes will you be promoting?

 JF: The major change will be the location.
 Moving from the underground floor of the Carrousel, (which was a successful venue for 15 years) to the majestic sumptous Grand Palais definitely generates an amazing new energy.

 In essence, and metaphoric terms, we are moving from the underground to a more enlightened place that suits the perception of photography today.
 The nature of the space also enables a number of different galleries.

 Therefore we are able to make sure that the diversity of the galleries represents “what is photography today” and its inter-relation with other forms of art which I feel is important to help the audience to put in to perspective what is at stake right now in photography.